Péwé Peak

 Péwé Peak (78°2′S 163°40′E) is a bedrock peak, 860 m high, composed of granite and topped with a dolerite sill.
 The peak is immediately south of Joyce Glacier and is surrounded by glacial ice except on the south side.
 It was named by the Advisory Committee on Antarctic Names for Troy L. Péwé, a glacial geologist with U.S. Navy Operation Deep Freeze, 1957–58, who personally explored this peak as well as adjacent portions of Victoria Land.

+Nearby features

+Péwé Peak is in the Denton Hills.

+Péwé Peak rises above Joyce Glacier to the north, and Lake Buddha to the west.

+Shangri-la is to the south and Catacomb Hill to the southwest.